-If you learn to enjoy any step, every step along the way, you make the work more personally fulfilling.
-Your therefore more likely to keep taking the steps that get you all the way to the result.
+If you learn to enjoy each step, you make the work more fulfilling.
+Through enjoyment, you are more likely to keep taking the action that gets you all the way to the result… to your moon.

 Share this article with your fellow visionaries!